DarThunder/Minecraft-Item-Transfer-Protocol/README.md

 </div>

 ## 🔎 About
-MITP is a protocol for item transfer within Minecraft using [ComputerCraft](https://github.com/dan200/ComputerCraft).
+MITP is a protocol for item transfer within Minecraft using [ComputerCraft: Tweaked](https://github.com/cc-tweaked/CC-Tweaked).
 The goal is to establish an efficient connection between devices for the reliable exchange of items and data in Minecraft.
 MITP simulates the behavior of a basic TCP/IP protocol to ensure transmission reliability and security.

 ## ⚙️ Features
 - Item Transfers: Send and receive items between devices within Minecraft.